nrx33/chicago-taxi-duration-predictor/README.md

 # Instructions to run code

-##### Attenion: All `cd` terminal commands assume you are in the project root directory.
-Also, make sure your ports are forwarded correctly or the web interface for the docker apps wont be accessible.
-For, ideal testing conditions it is suggested to run this repo in a github codespace with at least 4 cores of compute power.
+##### Attention: All `cd` terminal commands assume that you are in the project root directory.
+Additionally, ensure that your ports are correctly forwarded, as they may not always be automatically forwarded, which can result in the web interfaces of one or more Docker applications being inaccessible.
+For optimal testing conditions, it is recommended to run this repository in a GitHub Codespace with at least 4 cores of compute power.

 ### Packages to install in your local environment